Using a Federal Student Aid PIN to Sign the FAFSA

-Visit the Federal Student Aid PIN website at http://www.pin.ed.gov/ for any of the following PIN-related online options:
+Visit the Federal Student Aid PIN web site at www.pin.ed.gov for any of the following PIN-related options:

-- Apply for a FAFSA PIN for the first time or request a duplicate PIN
+- Apply for a PIN for the first time or request a duplicate PIN

 - Check the status of a PIN application

-- Update your PIN email and mailing address
+- Update the email and mailing address associated with a PIN

-- Request that your PIN be changed if it has been compromised
+- Request that a PIN be changed if it has been compromised

-- Update your personal information and profile with the Department of Education
+- Update personal information with the U.S. Department of Education